Skip to content

 • Herina oscillans, a picture-winged fly

-The Spanish snout cranefly is listed as a Devon Special Species in its own right.
+The Spanish Snout Cranefly is listed as a Devon Special Species in its own right.

 A spanish snout cranefly sits on a broad jagged leaf with other leaves from the same plant in the background.
 The fly has very long skinny brown legs with a bend halfway down.
 The clear wings lie flat against a very slim brown abdomen that connects to a globular body leading to a tiny but circular head with a long thin snout at leas three times the length of the head.